Tag Archives: Christopher Nolan

 The Dark Knight (2008), Heath Ledger

-As good as Bale is in the role of Batman – and he is very good, the most memorable performance in The Dark Knight is delivered by the unfortunately late but unforgettable Australian actor, Heath Ledger.
+As good as Bale is in the role of Batman, because he is very good, the most memorable performance in The Dark Knight is delivered by the unfortunately late but unforgettable Australian actor, Heath Ledger.

 Whether he had passed as he did before the film’s release or not, it’s near enough impossible to think of and mention The Dark Knight without also highlighting what Ledger accomplished with this one role.
 His portrayal of the Joker is simply one of the most mesmerising things I’ve ever seen on screen.
 So much so that each time the camera wasn’t on him, it felt like the movie was moving noticeably slower.